 How to Render Tallow in 7 Simple Steps

 Rendering tallow is easy, but it requires a little bit of time and patience.
 And the wait is entirely worth it.
-Tallow is a healthy, heat-resistant fat to cook with, and the perfect ingredient for making all-natural homemade soap bars and freshly whipped body butter.
-And if you’re curious about why it’s worth keeping tallow in your kitchen, we’ve got you covered with these health benefits and uses of tallow.
+Tallow is a wholesome, heat-resistant fat to cook with, and the perfect ingredient for making all-natural homemade soap bars and freshly whipped body butter.
+And if you’re curious about why it’s worth keeping tallow in your kitchen, we’ve got you covered with these benefits and uses of tallow.

 A few days prior to rendering tallow, you’ll need to request ½ pound of grass-fed cattle suet from your local butcher.
 Suet is the fat that surrounds an animal’s kidneys and other organs.
 We recommend using suet from grass-fed cows, although you can use fat from other grass-fed animals such as sheep and lamb.
 However, pork suet is rendered to lard, so it can’t be used to make tallow.